Watts-College/cpp-524-fall-2021/lectures/happy-randomization.md

 Why not just randomly assign all of the blocks to the 4 study groups and not worry about tranches?
 Since we are using randomization for assignment it should work out, right?

 In this case since we have small sample sizes - only 5 blocks per group - there is a high likelyhood that pure randomization will fail to produce balanced groups.
 This can be shown through a simulation of random assignment.

-*Note that in the actual study they do achieve group balance using the tranches method.*
+Note that in the actual study they DO achieve group balance using the tranches method.

 The take-away is that randomization is not a silver bullet that solves all problems.
 Depending upon the group structure and sample sizes it is not guaranteed that random assignment will produce group balance.
 The test for group equivalence can be used to ensure randomization was "happy" or that manual group construction approaches like matching have worked as expected.